 4. Conducting one (1) day of drilling, including, without limitation, completion of two (2) drilled borings along 4th Avenue (the actual location of the boring will be selected after reviewing the results of geologic field reconnaissance.
-The boring will be completed to approximately 20 to 30 feet below ground surface [bgs] with a truck mounted drill rig; final depth will be determined in the field based on subsurface conditions.
+The boring will be completed with a truck mounted drill rig; final depth will be determined in the field based on subsurface conditions.
 Drilling will include rock coring, where rock is encountered; soil cuttings and drill fluids will be drummed and removed from the site).